via Imago

 Article continues below this ad

-Let’s list down some of Usyk’s accolades to you.
+Let’s list some of Usyk’s accolades for you.
 He is the first undisputed heavyweight champion this century.
 First to hand Fury a defeat.
 The first fighter to become undisputed in both cruiserweight and heavyweight since Evander Holyfield in 1990.
 What’s more?
 You should have a look at his resume.
 The 23-0 record holder’s list of victims includes Anthony Joshua, Derek Chisora, and Daniel Dubois.

 Usyk has achieved what’s all there to achieve in the heavyweight division.
 His exploits at heavyweight are a testament to his skills, boxing prowess, adaptability, and overall craft.
-And he did it against the absolute best that the division had to offer.
-Even if ‘The Cat’ decides to hang up his gloves right now, he is sure to go down as one of the greatest of all time.
-Mind you, we didn’t even throw in his amateur boxing career titles, which include a World Championship and an Olympic gold—both at the heavyweight.
-Now, when you won it all at a certain division, why would you go a division down?
+And he did it against the absolute best the division had to offer.
+Even if ‘The Cat’ decides to hang up his gloves right now, he will become one of the greatest of all time.

 Unfinished business at heavyweight